Peter-Lam/Ransomware-Detection-Mechanism/README.md

 ### Setting up RDM Kibana Environment
 For information on how to set up the RDM Kibana Environment with the IOCS, see the [Setting Up Kibana Environment](https://github.com/TranAlan/Ransomware-Detection-Mechanism/wiki/Setting-Up-Kibana-Environment) page.

+### Using BulkAPI JSON Scripts
+For information on how to use BulkAPI JSON scripts, see the [How to Use Bulk JSON Scripts](https://github.com/TranAlan/Ransomware-Detection-Mechanism/wiki/How-to-Use-Bulk-JSON-Scripts) page.

 ## Pipeline
     ├── 1.
 Preparing Data (1.3 mil rows)                  <- /src/data> python make_dataset.py
     │      ├── 1.
 Download data sets        (8.5  min)